In 2013, I heard Horace Dediu describe Google's business model using the analogy of catching fish with a net at the mouth of a river.

 Lots of people spend hours a day in their car, that's time they could be Googling something.

-Author: Jon Davis, ceo at Shape
+Author: Jon Davis, CEO

 I spent years as a PPC consultant and agency analyst before focusing on making software.